maialenz/WetPaws/README.md

 - To Pawshake.ie for giving me some real ideas at the begining of the planning, on how a pet sitting company should portray themselves and the type of services a dog sitting company offers in real life.

+- To my family for testing the deployed site on different phones to make sure it was responsive in different type of screens and operator systems.

 ---

 ### Content